datasnakes/OrthoEvolution/Docs/docs/source/cookiesreadme.rst

 uses the *CookieRecipes* and *Oven* classes as a primary means of functioning.

-Here is a basic implementation:
+Here is a simple implementation:

 .. code:: python